 - Provide a defense at our expense by counsel of our choice . . . .

 The homeowner's policy will define “occurrence" as "an accident, including continuous or repeated exposure to substantially the same general harmful conditions."
-The insurance company will argue that the volitional act of removing the guardrail was not an accident, so there is no occurrence as they define in the policy.

 A Local Case Highlighting Occurrence Clause